jullanggit/cargo_install_reconstructor/README.md

-Reconstructs the commands that were used to `cargo install` the currently installed programs
+Reconstructs the arguments to `cargo install` that were used to install all currently installed programs

+Made for use with [meta](https://github.com/jullanggit/meta)